Saint Andrew Society of Carolina

 Wear something tartan to celebrate our Scottish heritage !

-Apr TBD Rural Hill Scottish Festival and Loch Norman Highland Games
+Apr 18-19 Rural Hill Scottish Festival and Loch Norman Highland Games Arrive betwoon 10-11AM to see full complement of Pipes & Drums on field at Noon!

 SASC will have a tent erected and will have bagpipes (Philip Diaz) playing !!!